Shane Dowling (hurler): Senior

 Dowling returned to the Limerick starting fifteen under new joint-managers Dónal O'Grady and T. J. Ryan in 2014.
 After scoring 2-09 in Limerick's Munster Championship defeat of Tipperary on 1 June 2014, he later revealed how he had been the subject of an abusive text message: "Last week, the chairman of the club showed me a text message from a journalist in Limerick.
 I’ve no problem with someone voicing their opinion.
 That particular person personally abused me in that text message.
 I don’t say that lightly.
 Thank God, that we answered that today."
 On 24 October 2014, Dowling was named on the All-Star Team.

 On 10 June 2018, Dowling's tally of 0-15 in a Munster Championship game allowed him to replace Gary Kirby as Limerick's all-time top championship scorer.

 On 19 August 2018, Dowling scored a goal after coming on as a substitute when Limerick won their first All-Ireland title in 45 years after a 3-16 to 2-18 defeat of Galway in the final.

 On 31 March 2019, Dowling started Limerick's National League final meeting with Waterford on the bench.
 He was introduced as a 64th-minute substitute for Tom Morrissey and collected a winners' medal following the 1-24 to 0-19 victory.
 On 30 June 2019, Dowling won his first Munster Championship medal in six years after coming on as a 66th-minute substitute for Gearóid Hegarty in Limerick's 2-26 to 2-14 defeat of Tipperary in the final.

 On 2 July 2020, Dowling announced his retirement from inter-county hurling due to degenerative knee and cartilage issues.

+In November 2024, it was announced that Dowling would come out of retirement to be part of the Limerick senior hurling panel as a goalkeeper after playing the last two years in goal for his club.